Information for vendors

-All potential products are screened for ingredients that do not comply with our product standards.
+We review all potential products for quality, pricing and ingredients.
+All products must meet our product standards.
 Please check that your products comply before submitting them for review.
-Health and body care products must adhere to Natural Products Association (NPA) standards (Download the PDF).
 Our list of minor ingredients is a useful reference that includes ingredients and processing agents that may or may not be acceptable to PCC.

-We give preference to products that are Non-GMO Project verified or are in process of being so.
-We also prefer items that are certified organic or produced in the greater Seattle area.
+We give preference to products that are locally produced, certified organic and/or Non-GMO Project verified or are in process of being so.

 To ensure that your products are given a full and fair evaluation, please mail or drop off a New Item Packet with your samples and the information requested below.
 We will respond to you within two weeks of receiving your samples.